I have a passion for education around generational wealth. Why?

 Personal Capital Dashboard User, February 2021

 I recently spoke with three Black women who own seven-figure businesses and are determined to build generational wealth for their families and future generations.
-They believe that it’s important to build assets and teach kids the tools to create more wealth.
+They believe that it’s important to build assets and teach kids about personal finance.

 Following are the stories of Arnita Johnson-Hall (pictured above at left), Ellie Diop (center), and Rachel Rodgers (right).